AutonomyLab/autonomy_hri/autonomy_human/README.md

 - Optical flow calculation with stabilization to be used for hand wave gesture recognition
 - Probabilistic skin segmentation for tracked user [Experimental]

 Please refer to the paper for more information about the implementation details.
+This package is written by [Mani Monajjemi](http://sfu.ca/~mmonajje) and is released under [BSD](http://www.opensource.org/licenses/BSD-3-Clause) licence.

 ### Notes on Compiling